 (Picture of my Silver Cross Kensington,edited to obliterate baby’s face,copyright vintagepramfan.com)

-Spray paint is available on E Bay and is listed as hood and apron restorer, but I have recently used a product Simply Spray, listed as “upholstery spray paint” available from this E Bay shop ‘http://stores.ebay.co.uk/simply-spray‘.
+Spray paint is available on selling sites and is listed as hood and apron restorer, but I have recently used a product called Simply Spray, listed as “upholstery spray paint” available from E Bay.
 I have used this on a faded hood and tired looking apron and have to say I am delighted with the result!
 As it is intended for use on upholstery it is ideal for pram fabric.

 In fact if you have a fabric body pram, the spray could be used to rejuvenate that as well as the hood and apron.

 The spray is colourfast and non toxic, this is extremely important if the pram is to be used for a baby, and is available in several colours.
-It is not an aerosol and when you first spray on the paint the colour may seem lighter than you had expected, but don’t worry, once it soaks into the fabric it will be the true shade.
+It is a trigger spray can, not an aerosol, and when you first spray on the paint the colour may seem lighter than you had expected, but don’t worry, once it soaks into the fabric it will be the true shade.